elizabeths-s/fun/ripley-comments.md

 ## Interactions

-Woman at the Centennial Dog Park: [looks at Ripley] "Aww, what a cute Min Pin!"
+Woman at the Centennial Dog Park: [looks at Ripley] "Aww, what a cute Min Pin!"<br>
-Ripley: [barks at woman]
+Ripley: [barks at woman]<br>
-Woman at the Centennial Dog Park: "Wow, what a high-pitched squeal!"
+Woman at the Centennial Dog Park: "Wow, what a high-pitched squeal!"<br>